• Skip to primary navigation

 • Does my turkey need to rest?
 Yes!
 For maximum flavor and juiciness, your turkey should rest covered loosely with foil for at least 20-30 minutes before you carve it.
 If you have a large turkey, it should rest a while longer.
 While resting, the internal temperature of the meat will also rise by 5-10 degrees.

 • To brine or not to brine?
 It’s completely up to you!
 Brining enthusiasts claim that the turkey absorbs extra moisture during the brining process, which in turn helps it stay more moist and juicy.
-But wet brining is a messy business and I prefer to dry brine mine, which is simply covering the surface of the turkey with salt and in some cases salt combined with a little baking powder, and then letting it sit in the refrigerator uncovered for 24 hours before cooking.
-I dry brined my smoked turkey last year but decided to skip this step this year, and both turkeys were moist and delicious.
+But wet brining is a messy business.
+I prefer to dry brine mine, which is simply covering the surface of the turkey with salt and, in some cases, salt combined with a little baking powder and then letting it sit in the refrigerator uncovered for 24 hours before cooking.
+I dry-brined my smoked turkey last year but decided to skip this step this year, and both turkeys were moist and delicious.

 If you like this Thanksgiving turkey recipe, you might also like these classic side dish recipes: